kjaisingh/Artificial-Intelligence-Research-Papers/README.md

 # A Beginner's Guide to recent Artificial Intelligence Research Papers
-*This guide is intended to introduce individuals, particularly High School students, to various recent Machine Learning and Artificial Intelligence developments that I find particularly cool, relevant or interesting.
+*This guide is intended to introduce individuals, particularly high school students who lack university-level mathematics skills, to various recent Machine Learning and Artificial Intelligence developments that I find particularly cool, relevant or interesting.
 Rather than provide an in-depth evaluation and analysis of the theories discussed, this guide simply provides a high-level overview suitable for gaining an intuitive understanding of the papers.*

 ## Year-by-Year